MicrosoftDocs/cpp-docs/docs/overview/2019/cpp-conformance-improvements-2019.md

 ### Mac line endings in the editor

 '\r' (Mac line ending) is now recognized in addition to '\r\n' (Windows line ending) and '\n' (Linux line ending).
-This change is to help compile files with mixed line ending.
+This change is to help compile files with mixed line endings.

 ```cpp
 #include <assert.h>